-Whether you have just purchased an Olympus camera or are a longtime Olympus camera buff, it’s important to learn about the intricacies of its default image file format.
-Understanding the details of the .orf file allows users to select the correct types of tools and software to supplement editing.
+Whether you just purchased an Olympus camera or are a longtime Olympus camera buff, it’s important to learn about the intricacies of its default image file format – the ORF.
+Understanding the details of the ORF file allows users to select the correct types of tools and software to supplement editing.
 Here are some interesting concepts of the ORF image file.

-Users can open a .orf file using Olympus Viewer.
+Users can open a ORF file using Olympus Viewer.
 If software for this program didn’t come with the camera, it’s available for free and works on both Windows and Mac operating systems.
-There are a few alternatives capable of opening .orf image files, but they’re scarce.
+There are a few alternatives capable of opening the ORF image file types, but they’re scarce.

-Some inexperienced users may be curious as to why they have to edit and convert .orf files.
-The reason for this is .orf is just the raw image file from the camera, and though it’s the original quality, it’s acting as a holding place until it can be edited into a more reasonably sized format.
-A good way to think of them is a movie theater, they are the film in the reel.
-People could technically see the original untouched unchanged images, but they’d much rather watch them on the big screen.
+Some inexperienced users may be curious as to why they have to edit and convert ORF files.
+The reason for this is ORF is just the raw image file from the camera and though it’s the original quality, it’s acting as a holding place until it can be edited into a more reasonably-sized format.
+A good way to think of them is as a film reel at the movie theater.
+People could technically see the original untouched, unchanged images but they’d much rather watch them on the big screen.

-Take advantages of all the interesting ways an .orf image file can be used.
+Take advantage of all the interesting ways an ORF image file can be used.
 It’s surprising how much there is to learn about a single format.
-Excel the process during your next project by understanding all the nuances of .orf.
+Advance the process during your next project by understanding all the nuances of ORF.